bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 * plotting decision boundaries
 * choosing the optimum value of _k_

-The dataset is partitioned into training and test sets.
+The dataset has been partitioned into training and test sets.

 Load data